Anmol-Baranwal/Awesome-Illustrations-4Projects/README.md

 </tr>
 </table>

-**Important:** For Every two months the Contributors list will be updated by observing the contributions.
+**Important:** In Every two months, this list will be updated by observing the contributions.